Skip to main content

 Tunnel Server

-Preevy uses a tunnel server to expose the preview environments services to the end user.
+Preevy uses a tunnel server to expose the preview environment services to the end user.
 By default, the CLI uses a public tunnel server hosted on livecycle.run, but this configuration can be overridden using the --tunnel-server flag.
 The tunnel server can be self hosted and a Docker/OCI image is publicly available on ghcr.io/livecycle/preevy/tunnel-server

-The tunnel server itself is a node.js server responsible for creating tunnels for http services using SSH.
-The server accepts SSH connections on port 2222 and HTTP traffic on port 3000.
 Assuming the tunnel server is running on tunnel-server-host, creating a tunnel for an HTTP service running on port 5000 is as simple as running:

 ssh -I {some_rsa_key} -R /my-tunnel:localhost:5000 tunnel-server-host hello